Assigning Temperatures to Eigenstates: Eigenstate Temperature

-So $\beta_{E} = \beta_{C}/p$.
-Therefore the eigenstate and canonical temperatures coincide for $p=1$, while they differ by a factor of $p$ for $p>1$.
-This result is purely mathematical and holds for an arbitrary Hermitian matrix $H$, irrespective of whether $H$ has the interpretation of a many-body Hamiltonian, e.g., even for a random matrix \cite{Suppmat}.
+The eigenstate and canonical temperatures coincide for $p=1$, while they differ by a factor of $p$ for $p>1$.
+This result is purely mathematical and holds for an arbitrary Hermitian matrix $H$, irrespective of whether $H$ has the interpretation of a many-body Hamiltonian, e.g., even for a random matrix, see results in Appendix \ref{sec:Random}.

-Fig.~\ref{fig:estateT_EvsB} illustrates this relation $\beta_{C} = p\beta_{E}$ (A) and the behavior of the distance $d_p$ (B,C), for the staggered field $XXZ$ chain.
+Fig.~\ref{fig:estateT_EvsB} illustrates this relation $\beta_{C} = p\beta_{E}$ (A) and the behavior of the distance $d_p$ (B,C), for the staggered field \textit{XXZ}-chain.